Cables (film): Plot

 A taxi driver has cable TV installed.
 Overwhelmed with the abundance of TV channels, he, together with his buddy, flips the channels, each of which shows a parody sketch.

 The "Bravo alla Lancia" episode is a hilarious tribute to Federico Fellini's films, a street scene.
 The text is mostly Italian gibberish, with some recognizable international words.

 In the mafia sketch the gangster boss Charlie gives away bunches of dollars and kills people because when he asks what time is it now, their watches show different time as the time passes ("Why did you lie to me?").
 One of sidekicks tries to reason him: "You cannot stop time, Charlie!", which had become a catchphrase in Israeli culture.

 In the episode "Memories from Beit Abba" a broadcaster tries to shoot a documentary about three veteran brothers, but they disagree on almost everything, even about their own names, and it turns out that they are wrong brothers, and not even brothers at all, and that does not matter.

 A short episode "Sea Lord" (ים אדוני, Yam Adonai) is an old humorous song by the comedy group Havurat Lul ("Chicken coop group") (of whom Einstein, Moshonov and Shissel were members), but in the film it was presented as a parody of Hasidic songs and in this form it is best remembered now.
 The song includes a cameo of Israeli prime minister, Yair Lapid in the chorus of extras.

 "The French song" was a parody on pop music broadcasts, such as the MTV, sung in French gibberish, just like an Italian sketch.

+"The Hungarian Western" sketch is a parody on Spaghetti Westerns, in which an gunman enters a pub, shoots someone, and the subsequent dialog is a gibberish in Hungarian, in which the words "kurwa" and "igen" are repeated with various intonations, both in interrogative and affirmative modes.
+"Igen" means "yes" in Hungarian, while "kurwa" is a Polish expletive meaning "whore".
+Both words are well recognized in Israel, where there are many immigrant families from Poland and Hungary.